sodafoundation/api/README.md

 ## Introduction

 SODA API is an open source implementation of SODA API Standards for Data and Storage Management.
 The effort is to provide a common unified data and storage interface to store, run any data anywhere.
+It is part of SODA Terra (SDS Controller).
+There are other two repositories part of SODA Terra viz., [Controller](https://github.com/sodafoundation/controller) and [Dock](https://github.com/sodafoundation/dock)

 This project implements the API Server, Different API services, utilities and more.
 The implementation will be based on the API standards from The SODA Foundation.